 The prince turned to regard Jiang Ziya.
 He wondered at the sort of navigator who could manipulate karma, fate, and a king in such a way.

-Ji Fa dared himself to yield to a surging optimism.
-Granted, the storms of war were on the horizon, and the kingdom was travelling in treacherous waters.
+Ji Fa felt a surging optimism.
+The storms of war were on the horizon, and they were travelling in treacherous waters.
 But the ship was sound.
 They were assembling a fine crew.
 Morale was high.
-And they had just found the perfect captain for the job.
+Most importantly, they had just found the perfect captain for the job.

 ……….